Hats-Protocol/hats-protocol/README.md

 Each Hat has several properties:

 * `id` - the integer identifier for the Hat, which also serves as the ERC1155-similar token id (see three paragraphs below)
-* `details` - metadata about the Hat; such as a name, description, and other properties like roles and responsibilities associated with the Hat
+* `details` - metadata about the Hat; such as a name, description, and other properties like roles and responsibilities associated with the Hat.
+Should not exceed 7,000 characters.
 * `maxSupply` - the maximum number of addresses that can wear the Hat at once
 * `admin` - the Hat that controls who can wear the Hat
 * `eligibility` - the address that controls eligibility criteria and whether a given wearer of the Hat is in good standing
 * `toggle` - the address that controls whether the Hat is active
 * `mutable` - whether the hat's properties can be changed by the admin
-* `imageURI` - the URI for the image used in the Hat's ERC1155-similar token
+* `imageURI` - the URI for the image used in the Hat's ERC1155-similar token.
+Should not exceed 7,000 characters.

 For more information on each property, refer to the detailed sections below.